hirothings/ViperTwitterClient/README.md

 ## How to Build
 ### Create your Twitter application.
-1. Fork or Clone this repository.
-2. Visit https://apps.twitter.com/ to create your Twitter application.
+1. Visit https://apps.twitter.com/ to create your Twitter application.
-3. Click "Keys and Access Tokens" tab.
+2. Click "Keys and Access Tokens" tab.

 ### Build APP
 1. Fork or Clone this repository.